elmtree-askmo/cloudcannon-app/content/learn/biology/how-does-the-na--k-pump-utilize-energy-to-maintain-ion-gradients-in-cells.md

 url: /learn/biology/questions/how-does-the-na--k-pump-utilize-energy-to-maintain-ion-gradients-in-cells
 score: -1.0
 related_article1:
-    id: 166946
+    id: 166937
-    title: How do concentration gradients influence passive and active transport?
+    title: >-
+        Why are transport proteins necessary for the movement of ions and polar molecules across the cell membrane?
     subject: Biology
-    url: /learn/biology/questions/how-do-concentration-gradients-influence-passive-and-active-transport
+    url: /learn/biology/questions/why-are-transport-proteins-necessary-for-the-movement-of-ions-and-polar-molecules-across-the-cell-membrane
 related_article2:
-    id: 166949
+    id: 166939
-    title: What is the significance of the hydrophobic barrier of the cell membrane in relation to ion and polar molecule transport?
+    title: >-
+        How does passive transport differ from active transport in terms of energy requirements?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-significance-of-the-hydrophobic-barrier-of-the-cell-membrane-in-relation-to-ion-and-polar-molecule-transport
+    url: /learn/biology/questions/how-does-passive-transport-differ-from-active-transport-in-terms-of-energy-requirements
 related_article3:
-    id: 166945
+    id: 166947
-    title: Why are concentration gradients important for cellular transport processes?
+    title: >-
+        What are the main types of transport proteins, and how do they differ in function?
     subject: Biology
-    url: /learn/biology/questions/why-are-concentration-gradients-important-for-cellular-transport-processes
+    url: /learn/biology/questions/what-are-the-main-types-of-transport-proteins-and-how-do-they-differ-in-function
 related_article4:
+    id: 166941
+    title: >-
+        What are the characteristics of substances that can be transported via simple diffusion?
+    subject: Biology
+    url: /learn/biology/questions/what-are-the-characteristics-of-substances-that-can-be-transported-via-simple-diffusion
+related_article5:
     id: 166940
+    title: >-
-    title: What is the role of the Na+ - K+ pump in active transport?
+        What is the role of the Na+ - K+ pump in active transport?
     subject: Biology
     url: /learn/biology/questions/what-is-the-role-of-the-na--k-pump-in-active-transport
-related_article5:
-    id: 166947
-    title: What are the main types of transport proteins, and how do they differ in function?
-    subject: Biology
-    url: /learn/biology/questions/what-are-the-main-types-of-transport-proteins-and-how-do-they-differ-in-function
 ---

 &nbsp;